FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

     }
 }
 ```
-Now our `SingletonComponent` is a `@Singleton` scoped, that means we've gotta come with our own scoping if we need something inside an *Activity*, so we create our own.
+Now `SingletonComponent` is a `@Singleton` scoped, that means we've gotta come with our own scoping if we need something inside an *Activity*, so we go ahead and create our own.

 ```kotlin
 @Scope